Peeragogy/Peeragogy.github.io/workbook.md

 into 2 people or 2 different persons and say I'm not working with peeragogy now.
 It's hard to split yourself in 2.

-**L** In business there are personalities, and people who will tend to adapt and prefer a peeragogical model.
+**LSM** In business there are personalities, and people who will tend to adapt and prefer a peeragogical model.
 They tend to be more collaborative just by nature.
 Other personalities are not, and that's why what we're doing here is valuable.
 There's often not recognition